News & Info

 Ohio Fire Executive (OFE) Program

-The application period for the Ohio Fire Executive Program is now open.
-Applications will be accepted beginning September 1 through November 1, 2014.
-Listed below are the application form and additional information regarding the application process.
+The application period for the Ohio Fire Executive Program opens beginning September 1 through November 1, 2015.

 The Ohio Fire Executive (OFE) program, created and administered by the Ohio Fire & Emergency Services Foundation, is an executive development program.
 The OFE assesses, enhances and refines the leadership qualities of Chiefs who are currently leading their organizations and develops 'bench strength' in high potential senior officers who can move into positions of greater responsibility.